meganyyu/Prolific/README.md

 * User can follow/unfollow a thread
 * User can view a feed of stories from users they are following in their Home page
 * Create logic for finalizing a snippet: maybe there are different types of snippets you can create - a "normal" snippet and a "final" snippet.
 Or maybe for each starter thread, there are a limited number of snippets (differs based on quote) that can be made and the story has to finish within that number of snippets.
+* User can integrate account with Facebook SDK and add friends from Facebook (or other social media?)
 * Possible idea: make the launch screen a prompt to submit a snippet to a thread?